Orange County Dog Bite Lawyers

 - Lacerations — Sharp teeth may tear through the skin with force during the attack.
 See a doctor to check for rabies.
 Ensure proper wound care to avoid infection and further complications.

 - Nerve Damage — A deep dog bite can damage your nerves, leaving you with ongoing pain or numbness.
-This can limit your abilities and impact your overall quality of life.
+This can potentially limit your abilities and impact your overall quality of life.

 - Disfigurement — Severe dog bite attacks can result in facial or bodily disfigurement.
 Not only will these require expensive surgeries, but they can also affect the victim’s mental health.

-Recoverable Compensation After A Dog Bite Attack
+Available Compensation After A Dog Bite Attack

 - Medical Bills — These include emergency care, surgeries, hospital stays, and any follow-up treatments you may need.